National Science Foundation Responsible Conduct in Research Education Plan

 Background

-Wake Forest University requires RCR education for all undergraduate students, graduate students, and postdoctoral researchers paid by NSF grants submitted on or after January 4, 2010.
-The types of activities, outlined below, depend on the status of the individual.
+Wake Forest University has required training in the responsible and ethical conduct in research for all undergraduate students, graduate students, and postdoctoral researchers paid by NSF grants resulting from proposals submitted on or after January 4, 2010.
+The types of activities, outlined below, depend on the role of the individual.
 NSF policy exempts individuals paid by conference, symposium, workshop, or travel grants.
 Principal Investigators (PIs) are responsible for ensuring that all research group members participate in the appropriate programs as required.

-Please note that the CITI RCR course differs from the CITI Human Subjects Research training course.
-Completing the CITI RCR course does not satisfy the requirements for individuals working on research involving human subjects.
-Likewise, completing the CITI Human Subjects Research training course does not satisfy the RCR education requirements.
+Please note that the CITI course in the responsible and ethical conduct in research is different from the CITI Human Subjects Research training course.
+Completing the CITI course in the responsible and ethical conduct in research does not satisfy the requirements for individuals working on research involving human subjects.
+Likewise, completing the CITI Human Subjects Research training course does not satisfy the responsible and ethical conduct in research education requirements.

 Undergraduate Students

-Applicability: All undergraduates paid on an hourly basis to assist faculty in their laboratories working on NSF- funded research projects, including those who are paid through a Research Experience for Undergraduates (REU) supplement during the summer, must complete an RCR education program.
-PIs may also require that undergraduate research fellows in their laboratories complete the RCR program.
+Applicability: All undergraduates paid on an hourly, or other, basis to assist faculty in their laboratories working on NSF- funded research projects, including those who are paid through a Research Experience for Undergraduates (REU) supplement during the summer, must complete an education program in the responsible and ethical conduct in research.
+PIs may also require that undergraduate research fellows in their laboratories complete the education program even if these students are not paid by an NSF grant.

-Undergraduates meeting the criteria above should complete the on-line CITI RCR course within 30 days of beginning to work on the grant.
-The modules required are discipline-specific: Biomedical Research, Social and Behavioral Research, Physical Sciences, and Arts and Humanities.
-Since most NSF PIs at WFU are in the Biology, Chemistry, and Physics Departments, most students will complete the Physical Sciences module.
+Undergraduates meeting the criteria above should complete the on-line CITI course within 30 days of beginning to work on the grant.
+The modules required are discipline-specific: Biomedical Research, Social and Behavioral Research, Physical Sciences, and Humanities.
+Since most NSF PIs at WFU are in the Biology, Chemistry, Engineering, and Physics Departments, most students will complete the Physical Sciences module.

-In addition to the on-line course, students are expected to attend a 2-hour workshop offered during the spring or summer semester.
+In addition to the on-line course, students are expected to attend a 2-hour workshop offered during summer.
 The workshop must be completed within the first year of grant-funded research.
 Students may not charge the time used to complete the training to the NSF grant, but PIs may use discretionary funds to pay for it.

 If an undergraduate beginning work on an NSF grant does not complete on-line training within 60 days, all previous and future salary charges will be transferred to the PI’s discretionary funds.